WICG/import-maps/README.md

 #### Bare specifiers for other resources

 Because `import:` URLs can be used anywhere, they aren't only applicable to JavaScript imports.
 For example, consider a widget package that contains not only a JavaScript module, but also CSS themes, and corresponding images.
-You could configure a module import map like
+You could configure a import map like

 ```json
 {